-Tamil Nadu: 3 government school teachers arrested for raping 13-year-old girl
+Tamil Nadu: Three government school teachers arrested for raping 13-year-old girl

 The assailants – aged 57, 48, and 37 – were subsequently arrested.

 The Times of India reported that the student was first raped by one of the teachers.
-When the others found out, the three of them gang-raped her, the newspaper reported quoting unidentified police officials.
+When the others found out, the three of them gangraped her, the newspaper reported quoting unidentified police officials.

 “Charges under Protection of Children from Sexual Offences Act have been filed against all three teachers”, Krishnagiri Superintendent of Police P Thangadurai said.
 “They have also been suspended from service.”